n6ai/minze/docs/guide/introduction.md

 Minze consists of two main classes:

-- **Minze** - A class with multiple static methods and properties for common tasks, like defining several components at once.
+- **Minze** - A class with multiple static methods for common tasks, like defining several components at once.
-- **MinzeElement** - A class that can be used to extend from to create custom web components.
-It adds an abstraction layer around the web components API and adds several additional features like reactivity.
+- **MinzeElement** - Base class for custom web components.
+It adds an abstraction layer around the web components API and several additional features like reactivity.

 There's also a [CLI tool](/guide/installation.html#cli) that can be used to create a development environment for Minze components.
 Out of the box, it runs with vanilla [Vite](https://vitejs.dev/) or [Storybook](https://storybook.js.org) and optionally `TypeScript`.